 In the US, third-party payors, including private and governmental payors, such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs and biologics will be covered and reimbursed.
 The Medicare program is increasingly used as a model for how private and other governmental payors develop their coverage and reimbursement policies for new drugs.
 However, no uniform policy for coverage and reimbursement for products exists among third-party payors in the US.
-Therefore, coverage and reimbursement for products exists among third-party payors in the US.
-Therefore, coverage and reimbursement for products exists among third-party payors for the use of our product candidates to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+Therefore, coverage and reimbursement for products can differ significantly from payor to payor.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our product candidates to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
 Some third-party payors may require pre-approval of coverage for new or innovative drug therapies before they will reimburse healthcare providers who use such therapies.
 Furthermore, rules and regulations regarding reimbursement change frequently, in some cases on short notice, and we believe that changes in these rules and regulations are likely.
 We cannot predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.